rfo909/CFT/README.md

 ```

+## Converting one light year to kilometres

+$ Lib.Convert.lyToKm(1)

+## Doing math

+$ 2+3

+## List all the conversions I coded an evening far far away

+$ Lib.Convert help

 # Documentation

-The above is just a taste of how CFT works.
+The above is still just a taste of how CFT works.

-The file [./doc/Doc.html](doc/Doc.html) gives a detailed walktrough of most of the functionality.
+The file doc/Doc.html gives a detailed walktrough of most of the functionality.